YerongAI/Office-Tool-docs/docs/help/deploy.md

 ## How to terminate Office installer

-**Note: Forcing to terminate Office installer may cause data loss or other problems, please operate with caution.**

 If you need to terminate Office installer for any reason, please go to Toolbox page to [Remove Office](/usage/toolbox/office.md), then deploy Office again.

 ::: warning Notice